 The state has several areas that may contain helium resources.
 Helium is currently produced in Cheyenne and Montezuma counties.
 Other helium resources occur in Garfield, Las Animas, and Dolores counties.

 Other potential sources of critical minerals in Colorado include pegmatites and Cretaceous beach placer deposits.
 Several of critical minerals have been produced in small quantities from pegmatite deposits across the state.
-The CGS is also currently assessing Cretaceous beach placer deposits containing REE, titanium, zirconium, and potentially hafnium deposits in Elbert County.
+The CGS recently conducted a study on a marine beach placer containing REE, titanium, zirconium, and potentially hafnium deposits in Elbert County.

 Critical minerals are used in several electronic, manufacturing, military, medical, energy, and aerospace applications.
 These applications include but not limited to the following:

 - aerospace guidance (REEs), aircraft (aluminum, titanium, vanadium), jet engines (chromium, cobalt, rhenium, tantalum, titanium, tungsten, vanadium, zirconium),

 - batteries (antimony, manganese), rechargeable batteries (cobalt, graphite. lithium, vanadium), fuel cells (scandium), power transmission lines (aluminum), solar cells (arsenic, gallium, germanium, indium, tellurium),

 - body armor (graphite), armor (titanium), military countermeasures (magnesium), targeting systems (beryllium),